Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 * How to leverage data in Snowflake's Data Marketplace

-* How to set up a dbt project for Snowflake

 * How to build scalable pipelines using dbt & Snowflake

 ### What You'll Build
-* A set of data analytics pipelines for Financial Services data leveraging dbt, and Snowflake
+* A set of data analytics pipelines for Financial Services data leveraging dbt and Snowflake

 * Implement data quality tests